crossbario/autobahn-python/doc/WAMPv2.md

    print("Ok, event handler subscribed!")
 ```

-Above handler would match topics like
+Above handler matches topics like

  * `com.myapp.us.montana.billings.on_concert`
  * `com.myapp.us.newmexico.albuquerque.on_concert`

-and the event handler parameters `country`, `state` and `city` would be automatically
+and the event handler parameters `country`, `state` and `city` will be automatically
-bound to the matched components of the topic.
+bound to the matched components of the topic upon receiving an event for a topic
+that matches the pattern.

 It would *not* match topics like